CDRT/docs/bios/settings/thinkpad/display.md

 5. 5 seconds
 6. 10 seconds

-**Note**.
-The System cannot detect some external monitors during boot because they need a few seconds to be ready.
+?> The System cannot detect some external monitors during boot because they need a few seconds to be ready.
 Try this option if the monitor being used does not display the boot screen.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |